FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation: Conclusion

 \section{Conclusion}

-We proposed FedGT, a novel framework for identifying malicious clients in {\FL} that is compatible with secure aggregation.
+We proposed FedGT, a novel and flexible framework for identifying malicious clients in {\FL} that is compatible with secure aggregation and does not require hyperparameter tuning.
 By grouping clients into overlapping groups, FedGT enables the identification of malicious clients at the expense of secure aggregation involving fewer clients.
-Experiments on a cross-silo scenario for different data-poisoning attacks demonstrate the effectiveness of FedGT in identifying malicious clients, resulting in high model utility and low attack accuracy.
-Remarkably, FedGT significantly outperforms RFA in several scenarios.
+Experiments conducted in a cross-silo scenario for different data-poisoning attacks demonstrate the effectiveness of FedGT in identifying malicious clients, resulting in high model utility and low attack accuracy.
+Remarkably, FedGT significantly outperforms the recently-proposed robust federated aggregation (RFA) protocol based on the geometric median (which is unable to identify malicious clients and entails a much higher communication cost) across multiple scenarios.
 To the best of our knowledge, this is the first work that provides a solution for identifying malicious clients in {\FL} with secure aggregation.

-In this paper, we considered a cross-silo scenario, wherein the number of clients is moderate.
-The extension of FedGT to a cross-device scenario, where the number of clients is typically very large, is discussed in Appendix~\ref{sec:limitations}.
-Moreover, our framework is also applicable against model-poisoning attacks provided proper group tests are available.